fruit-bat/typst-fun/mandelbrot/mandelbrot.typ

     my, // The imaginary component in the complex plane mw, // The width (real)
     mh, // The height (imaginary)
-    max-iter  // The maximum number of iterations
+    max-iter, // The maximum number of iterations, brightness
 ) = {
   import calc.log
   import calc.clamp